Century Digital: About the station

 When CE Digital won the licence to operate a Digital Audio Broadcasting (DAB) multiplex in London, one of the stations they proposed to offer was a new Adult contemporary music station from the then Capital Radio plc.
 The station was originally developed under the name Cube, but after the takeover of the regional Century stations in the North of England, previously owned by Border Television, the Cube name was dropped in favour of making the new station an offshoot of these, under the name Century London.
-(The name Cube would later be revived as the original name for the kids' pop station which would go on to become Capital Disney).

 Contemporary artists such as Blur, Oasis, Pulp etc. were interspersed with classics from bands such as Thin Lizzy, Queen, Slade, Rolling Stones, Dream Academy.
 The station also broadcast shows at the weekend that were heard elsewhere on the Century network with presenters such as Noddy Holder and Mike Sweeney.

 When the format of the other Century stations changed towards a female bias 'London' retained the older rockier (male) songs, but added the female-friendly 'current' hits (due to an unfixable fault with the station database in the scheduling system Selector software).
 It also broadcast Sunday to Thursday the networked "Confessional" show presented by Mark Forrest & SJ (later Holly Samos) that all the other Century Stations took.
 This was produced and presented from the 'Digital' studio in the Capital Radio headquarters in Leicester Square.
 The same studio also initially broadcast Paul Phears Breakfast Show on Life and all the Cube/Capital Disney shows.
-The show was the only live show on the station and was transmitted to IRN and then via their satellite feed to the other Century stations.
+The show was the only live programme on the station and was transmitted to IRN and then via their satellite feed to the other Century stations.